j2labs/quickness/README.md

 Your prompt will change to something colorful with a newline before the command entry point. `ls` is colorful too, along with other aliases.

-## New Amazon ec2 Box (requires boto)
+## New Amazon ec2 Box (requires boto and an environment variable named AWS\_IDENTITY that points to your key)

-Copy ec2_sample.py to ec2_private.py and update with your own preferences (files named *_private.py are ignored by git)
+Copy ec2.sample.conf to ec2.private.conf and update with your own preferences (files ending in .private.conf are ignored by git)

-    # this command will return the instance id and public dns
-    ./qserver.py
+    bin/ec2server precise64 devbox

 Give it a few extra minutes to bootstrap the environment.

-    ssh -i </path/to/amazonkey> ubuntu@<public.dns>
+    bin/quick_ssh devbox

 If you login and don't see the quickness ascii art your environment is not ready, exit and wait a minute.